sciencehistory/scihist_digicoll/solr/config/README.md

 These config files originally came from samvera/blacklight generators.
 They were updated as Solr/Blacklight best practices/requirements changed.
 Also some updates for local needs, for not using samvera, for using Blacklight non-traditionally, etc.  There may be things in here we inherited that are not necessarily intentional or optimal.

+## Before Heroku: self-managed EC2 via Ansible (OBSOLETE)

+In production, ansible symlinked the host-environment production Solr config to these files.
+Ansible only linked schema.xml and solrconfig.xml.